Post Processing

 • Shadings (e.g. darker grass, dirt, …)

-• Bioms (e.g. desert, snowland, ashes on a Worldmap)
+• Biomes (e.g. desert, snowland, ashes on a Worldmap)

 • Large objects or assets